EpicEric/duper/SPEC.md

 Identifiers are optional type-like annotations that wrap any kind of value, providing semantic meaning or hinting at special handling during parsing/validation.
 Identified values are composed of the identifier name, followed by the value wrapped in parenthesis `(` and `)`.

-The first character must be an uppercase letter, followed by letters, numbers, underscores `_`, and hyphens `-`.
-They must start with an ASCII letter, or an underscore followed by a letter or digit.
-Sequences of underscores and hyphens are not allowed in the identifier, and identifiers may not start or end with either.
+The first character must be an ASCII uppercase letter, followed by ASCII letters, ASCII digits, underscores `_`, and hyphens `-`.
+Sequences of underscores and hyphens are not allowed in the identifier, and identifiers may not start or end with either of them.

 ```duper
 {